lakchote/amplifrens/README.md

 Every day, people can share crypto news and vote on the best contributions.

 After 24 hours, the author of the best contribution receives a _Soulbound token_.
-This token proves his value and crypto knowledge.
+This token proves his value and crypto knowledge thanks to the blockchain.

 By gaining more and more Soulbound tokens, one can level up to a new status that will give them exclusive perks.